Photographic Image Quality:

 - Bottom right: just a few steps away, the wide-angle view can use the street sign as a top "frame";

-the bottom of the image.
+the depth of this image.

 Lighting is important

 Other than your phone's built-in flash (which I won't discuss here), you're "stuck" with whatever lighting is